CageEye/archive-sealab-international-website/src/pages/solutions/land-based-fish-farming.md

     get high-quality surveillance images right into your Control Room.
 A crystal clear look at what is going on in the cages can contribute to higher predictability, lower mortality and better fish welfare.
-The control room is using BlueThink™ Software Platform and is therefore open to third parties.
+The control room is using SEALAB Software Platform and is therefore open to third parties.
-  heading: BlueThink™ Control Room
+  heading: SEALAB Control Room
   label: High-quality Livestream
   linkButtons:
     - path: /technologies/software-platform/
-      text: BlueThink™ Software Platform
+      text: SEALAB Software Platform
 imageSplitSections:
   - content: Have you ever been concerned about the conditions in the fish tanks when you're not at work?
-BlueThink™ GO lets you access your real-time data, Livestream, historical data and more no matter where and when.
-The service is using BlueThink™ Software Platform and is therefore open to third parties.
+SEALAB Dashboard lets you access your real-time data, Livestream, historical data and more no matter where and when.
+The service is using SEALAB Software Platform and is therefore open to third parties.
     linkButtons:
-      - text: "BlueThink™ GO "
+      - text: SEALAB Dashboard
         path: /products/bluethink-go
     sideImage: /img/bluethink-go.png
-    label: " "
+    label: " Stay connected to your facility at all times, from anywhere!"
-    heading: " "
+    heading: " SEALAB Dashboard"
   - label: Designed for AI and computer vision
-    heading: SEALAB Quintus LED
+    heading: SEALAB Subsea Light
     content: Correct use of lighting will increase your profit.
 Both growth rate and feed utilization are depending on the lightning regime.
 It is also important considering fish maturation for example for Atlantic Salmon.
     linkButtons:
-      - text: SEALAB Quintus LED
+      - text: SEALAB Subsea Light
         path: /technologies/edge-intelligence/
-    sideImage: /img/sealab-quintus-led.png
+    sideImage: /img/SEALAB_P02-002.1_Quintus_V1.1_2020-Jun-05_07-13-58AM-000_CustomizedView6616039714.png
 middleDescription: We connect everything – people, process, data and things – and we use those connections to change our world for the better.
 We don’t just dream it, we do it every day at SEALAB.
 And we’re doing it faster than ever